tensorchord/tensorchord-internals/content/docs/onboarding/teahour.md

 # Tea Hour

 TensorChord Tea Hour is a technical sharing series every four weeks.
 On the last Friday of each round, we will share some topics about machine learning, container, orchestration, or something related.
-Feel free to subscribe to our [Tea Hour calendar](https://calendar.google.com/calendar/u/0?cid=c2FwYmU3NWtlNm0xbHVpbWVsa2k4djZsN29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+Feel free to subscribe to our Tea Hour calendar.

+{{< button href="https://calendar.google.com/calendar/u/0?cid=c2FwYmU3NWtlNm0xbHVpbWVsa2k4djZsN29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ" >}}Subscribe Google Calendar{{< /button >}}

 ## Sharing